dberwang/retail-vision-analytics/README.md

 The Flask web app prototype was deployed on an Ubuntu 20.04 server and successfully tested on a Tesla V100 machine with 30 Gib RAM and 8 CPUs.
 GitHub is used for version control and includes a dockerfile for easy cloud deployment.

 Users can access the app through a web browser and upload their videos.
 The app then analyzes the video, converts it to a web-compatible format, generates a results file, and runs analytics using a Jupyter notebook.
-The notebook includes analytics such as customer maps, timelines, and counts.
+The notebook includes analytics such as customer heatmaps, timelines, and counts.
 After processing, a results page allows users to view or download the video and data.

 Below are the results of a time study conducted on a 5-minute video, 641 MB, and 30 FPS.